Moments by Integrating the Moment-Generating Function: Integrand Behavior for the NIG Distribution

-The shape of the integrands provide some intuition for the advantage of the CMGF method in the evaluation of moments of the NIG distribution with $(\xi,\chi)=(\frac{1}{2},-\frac{1}{3})$.
-The CMGF integrand is non-negligible over a domain that is very similar for all values of $r$ and the range of the integrand is also similar across $r$.
-In fact, all CMGF integrands have the same maximum value at zero.
-For the integrand, $|x|^{r}f(x)$, there is far more variation across different moments, $r$, which may explain that this method is slower than the CMGF method.
+The shape of the integrands provides visual intuition for the computational stability of the CMGF method relative to classical density integration.
+Figure \ref{fig:NIG-Integrands} plots the corresponding integrands for the NIG distribution with $(\xi,\chi)=(1/2,-1/3)$.

+The CMGF integrand (evaluating the complex contour) is very stable: it is non-negligible over a nearly identical domain for all values of $r$, and the range of the integrand is completely consistent across $r$.
+In fact, all CMGF integrands share the exact same maximum value at zero.
+By contrast, the classical integrand, $|x|^{r}f(x)$, exhibits severe structural variation across different moments, explaining why classical quadrature methods struggle and slow down significantly for higher fractional powers.